John Crozier (archbishop of Armagh): Ministry

-His family
+Family

 He married, on 12 September 1877, Alice Isabella Hackett, third daughter of John and Jane Sophia Hackett of St James, Bray, and they had four children.

 Their eldest son, Major-General Baptist Barton Crozier, who was born on 17 July 1878, married Ethel, the eldest daughter of William Humphries of Ballyhaise House, and they had a daughter, Cynthia, and a son, Ronald Baptist Barton Crozier.
 Major-General Crozier won numerous distinctions in the European war, including Officer of the Order of the Crown of Italy and Chevalier of the Legion of Honour.

 Second son John Winthrop, who was born on 5 December 1879, was elected Bishop of Tuam, Killala and Achonry on 23 November 1938 and consecrated at Armagh Cathedral on 2 February 1939.
 He married, on 1 September 1910, Bertha Elizabeth McCall from Banbridge, County Down.
 He retired in 1957 and died on 15 February 1966.

 Third son was Mervyn Packenham, born on 20 July 1881.
 He died at the Archbishop's Palace, Armagh, on 18 December 1914 and is buried at Armagh Cathedral.

 Only daughter was Alice Maude who was born on 7 May 1884 and who married on 16 June 1908 Charles Chenevix Coote, son of Sir Algernon Coote, 12th Bt. of Ballyfin, County Laois, and had four children: Cecilla Maud, Mervyn Charles, Dermot Chenevix and Patricia Aileen.